Exercise 03, 04: Working with CityGML¶

 Info

-1. A base dataset of the Quadrant in CityGML LoD2 [adapted from the standardised open data downloaded from LDBV open data portal]: <XX_TUM-xx_Quadrant.gml>
+A base dataset of the Quadrant in CityGML LoD2 [adapted from the standardized open data downloaded from LDBV open data portal]: TUM_CityGMLv2_LoD2.gml

-3. A tree cadastre model for the area around TUM in CityGML: TUM_SolitaryVegObjects_MUC_IOER2019.gml
+A tree cadastre model for the area around TUM in CityGML: TUM+Surrounds_SolitaryVegObjects.gml

-5. LoD3 Building of the TUM Campus - TUM2TWIN dataset [This data can also be downloaded directly from the given website also]
+LoD3 Building of the TUM Campus - TUM2TWIN dataset [This data can also be downloaded directly from the given website also.
+Please download the models which you need, otherwise it is a very large dataset]

 Important